xesscorp/XuLA2/FPGA/LX25/README.rst

         serial flash configuration memory on the XuLA board.

     fintf_jtag_new/:
-        This design is used by xsload.py when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.
+        This design is used by the Python version of XSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

     hcsr04_test/: